How to Master the head Command in Linux

 Output the First Few Lines of a File

-To display the first few lines of a file, use the following syntax:
+To view the first few lines of a file, you can use the following command:

 head [-n|--lines] count path/to/file

-For example, to display the first 5 lines of a file named example.txt, you would execute:
+For example, to display the first 5 lines of a file named example.txt, you would run:

 head -n 5 example.txt